ipython-contrib/jupyter_contrib_nbextensions/README.md

 You might even think all my snippets are dumb, and you want to just start over.
 That's no problem; just create your own `menus` variable.
 But you might want to use my original as a guide, so you can find it in the `boilerplate.js` file.
-And in general, it's just a javascript object, so you'll find answers to all your manipulation needs by googling.
+And in general, it's just a JavaScript object, so you'll find answers to all your manipulation needs by googling.